-We've created an Educator Toolkit and Ambassador Toolkit that outlines your role and responsibilities, provides a sample timeline, a planning guide, talking points, and resources to shape your program.
+We've created an Educator Toolkit and Student Toolkit that outlines your role and responsibilities, provides a sample timeline, a planning guide, talking points, and resources to shape your program.

 We look forward to hearing about your successes and challenges as we expand and develop this program.
 Contact us at [email protected] with questions or recommendations.

 Download the Educator Toolkit or Student Toolkit for more guidance on each of these steps.